What is compression?

 How is Gzip used by the CDN?

-The Stackpath CDN is capable of fetching uncompressed assets from the origin, compressing them in cache, and serving them in compressed gzip format to browsers that advertise they are capable of handling compressed assets.
+The Stackpath CDN is capable of fetching uncompressed assets from the origin, compressing them in cache (up to level 6), and serving them in compressed gzip format to browsers that advertise they are capable of handling compressed assets.

 You can update the gzip compression setting by logging into the StackPath control portal, selecting a CDN site, navigating to Settings and locating the Cache Settings section, in which you will find the gzip compression option.
 Click the button to enable and then choose your desired compression level from the dropdown that appears below.